Python-SIP/sip/sphinx/command_line.rst

     :directive:`%ExportedDoc` directives.
 By default the file is not generated.

+.. cmdoption:: -D

+    .. versionadded:: 4.19.1

+    Code is generated for a debug build of Python.

 .. cmdoption:: -e

     Support for C++ exceptions is enabled.
 This causes all calls to C++ code